 - Locally, using the Computer Setup Utilities.
-See the Computer Setup (F10) Utility Guide included with the computer for additional information and instructions on using the Computer Setup Utilities.
-Some computers also have HP BIOS Configuration for ProtectTools, which is a Windows-based component of ProtectTools that allows administrators to configure BIOS security settings from within the running OS. - Remotely, using HP Client Manager from Symantec, HP Client Automation, or System Software Manager.
+See the Computer Setup (F10) Utility Guide included with the computer for additional information and instructions on using the Computer Setup Utilities. - Remotely, using HP Client Manager from Symantec, HP Client Automation, or System Software Manager.
 This software enables the secure, consistent deployment and control of security settings.